RachelHuangZW/postgres-mcp/README.md

 - **Database:** PostgreSQL via `psycopg2`
 - **Package manager:** uv

+## How this was built

+This project was built with Claude Code as a pair-programming partner.
+I designed the architecture (two-layer tool exposure, separation of `db.py` vs `db_client.py`), made all technical decisions (MCP framework choice, LangGraph integration approach, security boundaries), and iterated on implementation with AI assistance.
+Every design decision documented in this README reflects my own thinking about MCP server design and enterprise database tool exposure.

 ## Security Note

 `execute_query` runs arbitrary SQL.
 Use a read-only database role in production or restrict access to trusted users only.